Kentucky Security Deposit Law

 - Provide the tenant with a list of pre-existing damages to the unit before tenant move-in.

-What Happens to the Security Deposit If You Sell Your Property
+What If You Sell Your Property

 In the event that you sell your property, or the property otherwise changes hands, you must either return the security deposit to the tenant or transfer the security deposit to the new owner.
 You should provide a written notice to both the tenant and the new owner, which discloses the location of the security deposits.